 Lecturer in Law

-Dana Bazelon is a Senior Policy Advisor to Philadelphia District Attorney Larry Krasner and the Supervisor of the Early Bail Review Program.
+Dana Bazelon is a Policy Director to Philadelphia District Attorney Larry Krasner and the Supervisor of the Early Bail Review Program.

 Bazelon drafts and helps to implements policies to realize the DA’s agenda of criminal justice reform, including ending cash bail for minor offenses, reducing the jail population, no longer charging or diverting minor offenses, and removing barriers for individuals seeking expungement.